 History of OrthoBethesda

-- Eric J. Feuchtbaum, MD joined OrthoBethesda as the third spine fellowship trained orthopaedic surgeon.
+- Eric J. Feuchtbaum, MD joined OrthoBethesda as our third spine fellowship-trained orthopedic surgeon.
 A graduate of Brown University and University of Virginia School of Medicine, Dr. Feuchtbaum completed his orthopedic surgery training at the nationally renowned Washington University School of Medicine in St. Louis.
 He then pursued fellowship training in spine and scoliosis reconstructive surgery at the prestigious Hospital for Special Surgery in New York.

-- OrthoBethesda expands it's footprint in the Camalier Building to occupy 21,000 sq. ft.
-This expansion and renovation features a third floor state-of-the-art physical therapy suite, a stand alone billing suite, additional fifth floor clinical space, and a third proprietary x-ray generator.
+- OrthoBethesda expands its footprint in the Camalier Building to occupy 21,000 sq. ft.
+This expansion and renovation feature a third-floor state-of-the-art physical therapy suite, a stand-alone billing suite, additional fifth-floor clinical space, and a third proprietary x-ray generator.

 - Christopher J. Cannova, MD was awarded The John Carroll Society Pro Bono Health Care Award for the free health care services provided to the poor and homeless in the Archdiocese of Washington.

 - OrthoBethesda hosted it’s first-ever, “Great Strides 5k” benefiting Hope for Hypothalamic Hamartomas.

 - The Washington Spine & Scoliosis Institute opened its doors at Virginia Hospital Center.
 Joseph R. O’Brien, MD began seeing patients in Suite 180.